International Citizens Insurance Logo

 For answers, think about your questions about your travel concerns.
 What if your flight is delayed because of a storm?
 What if your luggage is stolen?
 Read or search the travel insurance policy to see what is covered around your questions.

 Then, find related instructions.
-Look for how you would place a claim or be reimbursed.
+Look for information on how to place a claim or be reimbursed.
 Also, check for coverage limits and time requirements.
-Different travel insurance plans have a wide range of time limits around making claims, from seven to 30 days or more.
+Different travel insurance plans have a wide range of time limits for making claims, from seven to 30 days or more.

 Step 4: Read the remaining sections

-By now, you are comfortable reading and searching in your travel insurance plan.
+You are now comfortable reading and searching in your travel insurance plan.
 You’ve gained an understanding of important terms and coverage that matters to you.
-Now, when you read the other sections of the travel policy, you will understand them more quickly.
+When you read the other sections of the travel policy, you will understand them more quickly.

 Is the plan still boring?
 Set a timer and read for 10 or 15 minutes at a time, then take a five-minute break.